vthunder/site-update/README.md

 *optional*

-Allows overriding the default mime type for a file.
+Allows overriding the default mime type for a file, causing a different set of type defaults to be used.

 #### outputs